Megan Rapinoe: OL Reign, 2013–2023

+On July 8, 2023, Rapinoe announced that she would retire from professional soccer after the 2023 National Women's Soccer League season.
+Her final Reign home match on October 6 drew a NWSL record attendance of 34,130 at Lumen Field.
+The match included a ceremony to honor Rapinoe.
+OL Reign qualified for the playoffs and advanced to the 2023 NWSL Championship, where they lost to NJ/NY Gotham.
+Rapinoe was injured in the third minute of the match with a torn Achilles' tendon.

 International career

 Youth national teams

 Rapinoe played for the United States under-16 national soccer team in 2002 and traveled with the team to France and Houston, Texas.
 She also played at the United States Youth Soccer Association International Tournament in Houston in May 2003.

 From 2003 to 2005, Rapinoe played for the United States under-19 team.
 She made 21 appearances and scored nine goals.
 Her first camp with the under-19 team occurred in January 2003 in Chula Vista, California.
 She traveled with the team during a European tour to the Netherlands and Germany in July 2003.
 She scored her first goal with the team against Mexico on March 1, 2003.
 Rapinoe played in three matches at the 2004 CONCACAF Under-19 qualifying tournament, scoring three goals.
-During the 2004 FIFA U-19 Women's World Championship in Thailand she scored a team-high three goals, including one in the third place match victory against Brazil.
+During the 2004 FIFA U-19 Women's World Championship in Thailand she scored a team-high three goals, including one in the third-place match victory against Brazil.